A complete guide to price floor optimization for publishers to maximize ad revenue and protect inventory value across Google Ad Manager and Prebid.

 Now that you know how to set price floors in Prebid and Google Ad Manager, let's explore how to optimize them to maximize your ad revenue.

-Note: Bid Data Report is still under Beta and only accessible to the publishers who have access to Google Ad Manager Premium i.e GAM 360.
-However, you can enable the report for your account with the help of your Google Account Manager.
+Note- Bid Data Report is still in beta and only accessible to publishers using Google Ad Manager Premium (GAM 360).
+You can request access to this report via your Google Account Manager.

 There isn't a one-size-fits-all solution for price floor optimization.
 It requires ongoing monitoring, analysis of demand partner behavior, and strategic adjustments.
 Instead of drastic changes, consider making incremental adjustments to your floor prices, perhaps in increments of a few cents, based on the average CPMs of your demand partners.

-This powerful solution seamlessly integrates with your Prebid setup, automating the process of setting and adjusting price floors.
+This solution integrates seamlessly with your Prebid setup, automating the process of setting and adjusting price floors.

-Our 4-week free trial is like a backstage pass to the world of dynamic price floors.
-See the magic for yourself, risk-free.
+Our 4-week free trial gives you a risk-free way to experience the impact of dynamic price floors first-hand.

 Go to Inventory → Unified Pricing Rules (UPR) and create a new rule.
 Under “Targeting,” select Geography or Device Category to apply different CPM floors.
 For example, set higher floors for U.S. traffic or desktop devices.
 Test performance to avoid fill-rate loss on mobile.